 Our specialist multi-disciplinary team brings together researchers from a range of disciplines (including epidemiology, paediatrics, primary care, sexual health, evidence synthesis, statistical and mathematical modelling, behavioural science, health psychology, qualitative methods, health economics, trial design, and patient and public involvement.
 We provide capacity for rapid evidence development in the context of emergency health protection response.

 Our research themes include: Intervention development: understanding risk and behaviour; Evidence synthesis; Evaluation: clinical and economic evidence; and Implementation.

 People and partners

-The HPRU Directors are Professor Matthew Hickman from Population Health Sciences at the University of Bristol, Professor Isabel Oliver, Director of Field Epidemiology, Public Health England and Dr Richard Amlôt, Head of Behavioural Science, Emergency Response Department, Public Health England.
+The HPRU Directors are Professor Matthew Hickman from Population Health Sciences at the University of Bristol, Professor Isabel Oliver, Director of Field Epidemiology, UK Health Security Agency and Dr Richard Amlôt, Head of Behavioural Science, Emergency Response Department, UK Health Security Agency.

 The HPRU also provides support for Bristol Health Partners Health Integration Teams (HITs) concerned with health protection.
 HITs are cross-organisational and interdisciplinary groups set up to harness research, innovation, education, healthcare and prevention strengths to improve health outcomes.
 Our current health protection related HITs are: